camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

         )
     ) AS foo USING UNIQUE id USING srid=21781"

-Then you don't need to define an area in the admin interface.
+Then you do not need to define an area in the admin interface.

 The ``${mapfile_data_noarea_subselect}`` is defined as follows::